SteveRoss2023/KewlKidsOrgMobile/Docs/CURSOR_CONNECTION_ROOT_CAUSE.md

 1. Open Cursor Settings:
    - Press `Ctrl + ,` (or `Cmd + ,` on Mac)
-   - Or: File → Preferences → Settings
+   - Or: File â†’ Preferences â†’ Settings

 2. Search for "HTTP/2" or "http2"